jez/blog/_posts/2024-09-15-iphone-travel-laptop.md

 - iOS Safari doesn't do the "AirPlay screen mirroring is external display" trick.
 If this worked, it would be absolutely **killer**.

-  It makes sense that iOS doesn't magically become full-screen by default—non power-users attempting to screen mirror would not expect it.
+  It makes sense that iOS Safari doesn't magically become full-screen by default—non power-users attempting to screen mirror would not expect it.

   But it would be incredible if an iPhone could drive a web browser at a full 4K resolution.
 Given how many things are already possible to do with nothing more than a desktop web browser, having one on my phone would be huge.

 - Some apps only work in portrait mode.

-  Slack and the iOS Settings app are the two that I find myself wanting to use the most while using this travel setup which don't support landscape.
+  Slack and the iOS Settings app are the two which don't support landscape that I find myself wanting to use the most with this travel setup.

   Slack is a double offender because it also doesn't support _any_ keyboard shortcuts on iOS that the desktop app supports, as far as I can tell.

 ## Work vs personal

-For personal use cases, where I'm basically only blogging or writing code in Vim and compiling at the terminal, this setup is great for light usage.
+For light use cases, where I'm basically only blogging or writing code in Vim and compiling at the terminal, this setup is great.

 But I have a dream of one day being able to use this setup for **work trips** too.
 Think of how cool it would be to travel to an office in another city, sit down at any desk, plug in my phone over USB-C and get to work.
 This is _almost_ possible.